-Donald Trump Caught Google Off Guard With Bogus Claim It’s Building A Coronavirus Website
+Donald Trump Caught Google Off Guard With Claim It’s Building A Coronavirus Website

-Donald Trump told the world on Friday during a coronavirus press conference that Google is building a nationwide website to help with the pandemic – only that’s not happening.
-The internet giant was caught off guard after the president’s announcement and was forced to issue a statement clarifying that there was no nationwide coronavirus website in the works.
+Donald Trump told the world on Friday during a coronavirus press conference that Google is building a nationwide website to help with the pandemic — only that’s not happening.
+The internet giant was caught off guard after the president’s announcement and was forced to issue a clarifying statement.

 As The Verge reports, Trump claimed during his speech announcing that he was issuing a national emergency for the COVID-19 pandemic, he claimed that Google was busy creating a nationwide website that would guide people to a nearby test facility if they needed a test.
 At the same time, he took a swipe at the rollout of the website for Obamacare under former President Barack Obama.